shrutisharma27/7targets-docs/docs/_docs/assistant.md

 <a name="assistant-adapt-email-send-time"/>
 #### [Adapt Email Send Time]  (#assistant-adapt-email-send-time)
-Assistant keeps an eye on when the email was opened by the lead and then changes the next email time a little before the users open time.
-Intention is to have your email among the top few so increase the chance of email opening.
+Assistant intends to send the email at such a time, that it has a better chance of opening.
+Assistant learns this from leads behavior and adapts sending of next email close to the time when lead may have opened the earlier email.
+Thus, the email is among the top few emails in the leads inbox.